 Guide To Your First Visit To The Grand Canyon.
 What To Do, Where To Stay, Tips & Much More

 Have you thought about visiting the Grand Canyon but don't know where to start?
 That's exactly how I felt when we were initially planning our first Grand Canyon family adventure.
-There's so much to see and do and narrowing it all down can be a bit overwhelming.
+There's so much to see and do and narrowing it all down can be a bit overwhelming specially when visiting in the Winter like we did.
 After all, The Grand Canyon is considered one of the seven natural wonders of the world and stretches an impressive 227 miles long and averages over ten miles wide.
 Yes, it's huge.
 If you're anything like myself, you don't just want a pretty picture but you want to really get a sense of the canyons history, explore, and make the most out of your family travel.
 Down below I'm going to share some of the things you can't miss on your first visit, specially if you are short of time and traveling as a family.
 Although nearly impossible to explore the whole canyon, you will leave your trip with a better understanding of why so many flock all year round to visit the Grand Canyon's impressive and natural grandeur.
 Of course I'll also share where to get the best views for that perfect picture.

 I'm going to start by saying that the South Rim of the Grand Canyon is the most accessible and most popular section of the canyon to visit.
 Unlike the North Rim, the South Rim remains open all year round, 24 hours a day for all to enjoy.
 There's also plenty of things to do and see for all ages and skill levels.
 This Grand Canyon Travel blog will focus on the South Rim.